 About Your Target Market

-- Who the people are
+- Who are your ideal customers

-- Where they live
+- Where do they live

 - Demographics of the community

 - What price they are willing to pay

 To get the demographics for your target market, perform a Google search for your city, state and “demographics.”